dapak2002/programming-languages-2022/assignment-1.md

 ### Equality

-If you want to use the equality test `==` on a user-defined data type, you can either ask Haskell to derive the code for the equality test automatically.
+If you want to use the equality test `==` on a user-defined data type, you can ask Haskell to derive the code for the equality test automatically.
 This is what happens here (and similarly for printing):

 ```haskell
 data NN = O | S NN